cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 deploy the protocol without a distinguished Coordinator; see {{no-coordinator}} for more information.

-In FROST, all signers are assumed to have the group state and their corresponding signing key shares.
-In particular, FROST assumes that each signing participant `P_i` knows the following:
+In FROST, all signers are assumed to have the (public) group state that we refer to as "group info" below, and their corresponding signing key shares.

+In particular, FROST assumes that the coordinator and each signing participant `P_i` knows the following:

 - Group public key, denoted `PK = G.ScalarMultBase(s)`, corresponding to the group secret key `s`.
-`PK` is an output from performing the group's key generation protocol, such as `trusted_dealer_keygen` or a DKG.
+`PK` is an output from the group's key generation protocol, such as `trusted_dealer_keygen`or a DKG.
+- Public keys for each signer, denoted `PK_i = G.ScalarMultBase(sk_i)`, which are similarly
+outputs from the group's key generation protocol.
-- Participant `i`s signing key, which is the i-th secret share of `s`.
+- Participant `i`s signing key `sk_i`, which is the i-th secret share of `s`.

 The exact key generation mechanism is out of scope for this specification.
 In general, key generation is a protocol that outputs (1) a shared, group public key PK owned